codecrafters-io/build-your-own-interpreter/solutions/java/01-ry8/explanation.md

 if (fileContents.length() > 0) {
   throw new RuntimeException("Scanner not implemented");
 } else {
-  System.out.println("EOF  null"); // Placeholder, remove this line when implementing the scanner }
+  System.out.println("EOF  null"); // Placeholder, replace this line when implementing the scanner }
 ```